mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

     Paste the above code into a Notebook cell, run the Notebook, and evaluate it.

-    ??? tip "Prefer Python scripts to Notebooks?"
+    ---
+    If you prefer to use Python scripts to Notebooks, here's how to try out the dashboard:

     1. Create a new script called `app.py`.
     2. Copy the code above into the script.
-        3. Navigate to the directory where `app.py` file is located using your terminal
+    3. Navigate to the directory where `app.py` file is located using your terminal.
-        4. Run the script by executing the command:
+    4. Run the script by executing the command `python app.py`.

-        ```python
-        python app.py
-        ```

     Once the script is running, open your web browser and go to `localhost:8050`.
 You should see the dashboard page with the gapminder data displayed, as shown in the `Result` tab above.

-!!! note "Note the following:"

-    1. The import statement `import vizro.plotly.express as px` integrates Plotly Express for building figures.

-    2. The `first_page` is added to the [`Dashboard`][vizro.models.Dashboard] before building and running it with `Vizro().build(dashboard).run()`.
+As you can see from the code, the `first_page` is added to the [`Dashboard`][vizro.models.Dashboard] before building and running it with `Vizro().build(dashboard).run()`.
 Every [`Page`][vizro.models.Page] that you want to display needs to be added to the [`Dashboard`][vizro.models.Dashboard] object.

 ### 2.2.
 Add further components